 ability to enter into relations with other states.

-The most important features of the state are sovereignty, territory, population and power.
+The most important features of a state are sovereignty, territory, population and power.

 Sovereignty is a distinctive political and legal property of the state.
-State sovereignty is the inherent supremacy of the state on its territory and its independence in the sphere of international relations.
+State sovereignty is the inherent supremacy of a state on its territory and its independence in the sphere of international relations.
 Only states have this property, which predetermines their main characteristic features as the main subjects of international law.
-Sovereignty is the foundation of all fundamental rights of the state.
+Sovereignty is the foundation of all fundamental rights of a state.

-Any state has sovereignty from the moment of its inception.
-His international legal personality does not depend on the will of other subjects.
-It ceases only with the termination of the given state.
+Any state has sovereignty from the moment of its establishment.
+Its international legal personality does not depend on the will of other subjects.
+It ceases only with the cessation of the given state.
 According to Art.
-3 of the Inter-American Convention on the Rights and Duties of States of 1933 “the political existence of a state does not depend on its recognition by other states.
-Even an as yet unrecognized state has the right to defend its integrity and its independence, to look after its safety and prosperity, and, as a consequence of this, organize itself as it pleases, legislate its interests, manage its departments and determine the jurisdiction and competence of its courts.
+3 of the Inter-American Convention on the Rights and Duties of States of 1933, “the political existence of a state does not depend on its recognition by other states.
+Even an unrecognized state has the right to defend its integrity and its independence, to take care of its safety and prosperity and, as a consequence of this, to organize itself as it pleases, to legislate regarding its interests, to manage its departments and to determine the jurisdiction and competence of its courts.
 Unlike other subjects of international law, the state has universal legal personality.

 Territory is an essential condition for the existence of the state.
-It is fixed and guaranteed by generally recognized norms and principles of international law.
-According to the Final Act of the 1975 Conference on Security and Cooperation in Europe, states are obliged to respect the territorial integrity of each of the participating states.
-Accordingly, they refrain from any action inconsistent with the purposes and principles of the UN Charter against the territorial integrity, political independence or unity of any state.
+It is consolidated and guaranteed by generally recognized norms and principles of international law.
+According to the Final Act of the Conference on Security and Cooperation in Europe of 1975, states are obliged to respect the territorial integrity of each participating state.
+Accordingly, they refrain from any action inconsistent with the purposes and principles of the UN Charter, against the territorial integrity, political independence or unity of any state.

-The states parties to the Final Act regard as inviolable all the frontiers of one another, as well as the frontiers of all states in Europe, and therefore they will refrain now and in the future from any encroachment on these frontiers.
-They also refrain from any or actions aimed at the seizure and usurpation of part or all of the territory of any participating State.
+The States parties to the Final Act regard as inviolable all of each other's borders, as well as the borders of all states in Europe, and will therefore refrain now and in the future from any encroachment on these borders.
+They shall also refrain from any action aimed at seizing or usurping part or all of the territory of any participating State.

-Population is a permanent sign of the state.
-According to the UN Charter, the Declaration on the Granting of Independence to the Colonial Countries and Peoples of the city and the International Covenant on Economic, Social and Cultural Rights of 1966, peoples are subject to the right to self-determination.
-By virtue of this right, they freely determine their political status and freely pursue their economic, social and cultural development.
-In accordance with the Declaration on Principles of International Law of 1970, the content of the principle of equal rights and self-determination of peoples includes, in particular, the creation of a sovereign and independent state, free accession to or association with an independent state, or the establishment of any other political status freely determined by the people.
+Population is a permanent feature of the state.
+According to the UN Charter, the Declaration on the Granting of Independence to Colonial Countries and Peoples and the International Covenant on Economic, Social and Cultural Rights of 1966, peoples are subject to the right to self-determination.
+By virtue of this right they freely establish their political status and freely pursue their economic, social and cultural development.
+In accordance with the Declaration of Principles of International Law of 1970, the content of the principle of equal rights and self-determination of peoples includes, in particular, the creation of a sovereign and independent state, free accession to or association with an independent state, or the establishment of any other political status freely determined by the people.

-public authority is one of the main features of the state.
+Public power is one of the main features of the state.
 In international law, it is the bearer of organized sovereign power.
-In whatever relationship the government of the state and its other bodies act, they always act on behalf of the state.
+Whatever the relationship, the government of the state and its other bodies act, they always act on behalf of the state.
 The state in the international legal sense is understood as the unity of power and sovereignty.

-States act in international relations as sovereign entities over which there is no power whatsoever capable of prescribing legally binding rules of conduct for them.
-The norms of international law that regulate the relations of states in the sphere of international communication are created by the states themselves through their agreement (coordination of wills) and are aimed at strict observance of state sovereignty in international relations.
-Respect for the sovereignty of any state, recognition of the sovereign equality of all states are among the fundamental principles of modern international law.
-According to the Declaration on Principles of International Law, d. all states enjoy sovereign equality.
-They have the same rights and obligations and are equal members of the international community, regardless of economic, social, political or other differences.
+States act in international relations as sovereign entities over which there is no authority whatsoever capable of prescribing legally binding rules of conduct for them.
+The norms of international law regulating relations between states in the sphere of international communication are created by the states themselves through their agreement (harmonization of wills) and are aimed at strict compliance with state sovereignty in international relations.
+Respect for the sovereignty of any state and recognition of the sovereign equality of all states are among the fundamental principles of modern international law.
+According to the Declaration of Principles of International Law, all states enjoy sovereign equality.
+They have the same rights and obligations and are equal members of the international community, regardless of differences of economic, social, political or other nature.

 The concept of sovereign equality includes the following elements: